ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)

 # Latest News
 **10th July 2020** - Nearly ready to get a PCB prototype for Teensy 4.1.
 It is possible to put a T4.1 on the current T3.6 boards.
 Currently however, the firmware needs changing to slow down the multiplexer reading, plus there are odd problems with lock-ups when a patch using the 'band-limited' sawtooth wave is selected - but only with 16 voice polyphony...
 Memory problem?
 Plus some noise on USB audio.
+Having 48 Du Pont wires probably isn't ideal for fast digital and analogue signals, so we'll see how the PCB fares.

 ![](T41.jpg)